ramigs/strapi-nuxt-article/strapi-nuxt.md

-# Strapi Authentication in a Nuxt.js App
+# Strapi Authentication in Nuxt.js

 In this tutorial, I'll walk you through on to implement Strapi Authentication and Authorization in a Nuxt.js app.